 There are scientists working with teams at thegamingmonitor.com right now to try and figure out if the universe is actually a massive holograph.
 Frankly, I’m not really sure what it would mean if it turns out it is.
 As long as our only awareness is within this realm, I don’t see how knowing that I’m stuck in an intricate projection would change anything.
 But I do have my own unprovable theory about technology and the nature of our lives which I think could be useful.
 It’s this: what if we thought of our lives as us taking part in a massive, intense, virtual reality video game?
 Now, I’m no gamer myself, so I’m sure I’m going to miff some details here, but bear with me.

 See, I think that when we become embodied, it’s like starting to play this virtual reality game.
 The physical realm is the setting for the game.
 One of the game’s features is that it’s so all-encompassing, we tend to forget that it’s not reality (or at least doesn’t represent ultimate reality which would be the spiritual world).
+It would take some of the best gaming monitors the world has ever seen, times 100 to even get close to that immersion.
 It seems likely that some of us retain the memory that we’ve entered into this alternate world for a while when we are very young.
 Thus the common beliefs/reports that infants and small children can see angels.

 Like a video game avatar, everyone gets a body to use during their time in the game.
 While each of us bears the image of God, these bodies are shaped by a nearly endless array of genetic differences, environmental exposures, quirks of growth and such before we are born.
 Add the influence of external factors – circumstances, relationships and parents and each of our avatars carry God’s image in completely unique ways as we move through the game.